 I have been in the fitness industry for 20 years.
 I enjoy encouraging people to become more active and improve their daily life through exercise.
 Along with my Nordic Walking I have a varied background in fitness including exercise referrals, cardiac rehabilitation, exercise for the elderly and Pilates.
 Committing to an outdoor activity means that you must like the great outdoors and so long as we can get there, we are at the meeting point whatever the weather!

-I started Nordic Walking 7 years ago after being introduced to it by my friend Helen.
-I love being outdoors and meeting new people.
+I started Nordic Walking in 2013 after being introduced to it by my friend Helen.
+I love being outdoors and meeting new people and that’s why I fell in love with Nordic Walking.
 In my previous job I spent many years working in central London, so it was a great change of scenery to be out in the open air.
-After a year of being a volunteer leader in 2013 I trained to be a Nordic Walking Instructor and have enjoyed every moment since.
+After a year of being a volunteer leader in 2013 I trained to be a Nordic Walking Instructor and work alongside Helen.
+I have enjoyed every moment since.

 Nikki started Instructing Nordic Walking in 2015; a fitting choice as her preferred exercise setting is something social, and something outdoors.
 She first started out as a Fitness Instructor working alongside Helen in the early noughties.
 Then, when she developed a love of Pilates and Yoga, outdoor cycling, and walking, she found she fell out of love with gyms.

 Nikki finds that Nordic Walking is the perfect outdoor exercise; giving you the drive to get outside even when the weather is not perfect.
 The exercise combined with the social element lifts the mood, improves her emotional wellbeing, as well as the obvious health benefits.
 To share this is what brings Nikki her enjoyment of Nordic Walking.